knonsense/Documentation/TeamAgreement.md

 ***What hours will you be available to communicate?***

-* 9am - 5pm (M-F) available via Slack.
+* 9am - 5pm (M-F PST) available via Slack.
 Case-by-Case

 ***What platforms will you use to communicate (ie. Slack, Discord …)?***